Daniel Jáquez (Rarámuri Dreams) and Nophand (Taxi Radio).

 Moderated by Susan Bernofsky, Writing.

 Translating for the stage is a special skill, and sometimes plays pass through several hands on their way from their original language (Spanish and Thai) into English.
-In this brief conversation, translators will speak about the challenges of bringing Rarámuri Dreams and Taxi Radio into English.
-This panel discussion is sponsored by the MFA Writing Program/Literary Translation at Columbia.
+In this brief conversation, translators spoke about the challenges of bringing Rarámuri Dreams and Taxi Radio into English.
+This panel discussion was sponsored by the MFA Writing Program/Literary Translation at Columbia.

 Daniel Jáquez is a director, theater-maker and translator of plays who recently relocated from New York to San Diego.
 He is originally from Cd.
 Juárez, Chihuahua, México—traditional territory of the Manso, Apache, Jumanos, and Rarámuri people.